ColinKennedy/USD-Cookbook/README.md

 ## Folder Explanation
-- `concepts` is where you'll find simple, single ideas shown by-example.
+- `concepts` is where you'll find simple, single features shown by-example.
 It will have C++, Python, and USDA example projects (whenever possible).
 If you're the type that makes flashcards, you'll get the most mileage here.
 - `guides` contains articles of ideas and references that help a user learn USD.
-- `tricks` is a mixed bag of situations that come up in production.
-It exists basically to show off USD's features, no matter how niche they may be.
+- `tricks` is a mixed bag of situations that come up in production and general proof-of-concepts on how to do certain operations in USD.
+This folder has projects that are too complex or niche to fit in `concepts`.
 There's no defined structure for this folder.

 ## Studying
-This repository exists as source-code reference.
-That said, if you want to treat as if this is a library of tutorials, here's the recommended viewing order:
+This repository exists mainly as a reference for USD source-code.
+That said, if you want to treat as if this is a library of tutorials, here's a recommended viewing order:

 [add_comment](concepts/add_comment)